Kilden Performing Arts Centre: The Company

-The building is built and owned by the company "Kilden teater- og konserthus for Sørlandet IKS", and Kristiansand Municipality (80%) and Vest-Agder County (20%) are owners.
+The building is built and owned by the company "Kilden teater og konserthus IKS", and Kristiansand Municipality (60%) and Agder County (40%) are owners.
 The company was established in 2003 and the name Kilden (meaning "the source") specified in 2006.

 The building

 Work on the building began in 2007, and Crown Princess Mette-Marit of Norway laid the foundation stone in 2009.
 The opening was officially finished 6 January 2012.
 Its architects were Finnish ALA Architects and Norwegian SMS Arkitekter, acoustical consultants were Brekke & Strand, the acoustic design of the concert hall was by Arup and the main contractor was AF group.
 The building has a gross area of 16,000 square meters and a volume of 128,000 cubic meters.
 The building cost nearly 1.7 billion Norwegian krones.